Barbican

 Do people think Barbican head office understands what's happening where they work?

-Most people think head office understands what’s happening where they work.
+Some people think head office doesn’t understand what’s happening where they work.

 How we know this